maurovm/swift-waveform_plotter_example/README.md

 </p>

-The image below is an example of the plotting the Photoplethysmogram (PPG) signal recorded from a pulse oximeter from the [swift-pulse_ox_recorder](https://github.com/maurovm/swift-pulse_ox_recorder)
+The image below is an example of plotting the Photoplethysmogram (PPG) signal recorded from a pulse oximeter using the [swift-pulse_ox_recorder](https://github.com/maurovm/swift-pulse_ox_recorder)
 application: